MR cover

 Short summary

-Preprint under review for MR (discussion: final response, 6 comments)
+Preprint under review for MR (discussion: open, 3 comments)

 Short summary